npms-io/npms-analyzer/docs/architecture.md

 ### Collectors

-The collectors are responsible for gathering useful information about each module.
-The collecting phase produces an `info` object.
-The current collectors are:
+The collectors are responsible for gathering useful information about each module from a variety of sources:

 - metadata
 - source